otland/forgottenserver/README.md

 ### Support

-If you need help, please visit the [support forum on OTLand](https://otland.net/forums/support.16/).
+If you need help, please visit the [support forum on OTClient](http://otclient.net/forumdisplay.php?fid=4).
 Our issue tracker is not a support forum, and using it as one will result in your issue being closed.
-If you were unable to get assistance in the support forum, you should consider [becoming a premium user on OTLand](https://otland.net/account/upgrades) which grants you access to the premium support forum and supports OTLand financially.
+If you were unable to get assistance in the support forum, you should consider [asking for professional help](http://otclient.net/forumdisplay.php?fid=29) which supports cumminity financially.

+### OTClientV8 features

+Since commit 3000th, OTClientV8 features are being added to repository.
+For description of each feature please follow [official thread on OTClient.net](http://otclient.net/showthread.php?tid=303)

 ### Issues

-We use the [issue tracker on GitHub](https://github.com/otland/forgottenserver/issues).
+We use the [issue tracker on GitHub](https://github.com/OTCv8/forgottenserver/issues).
 Keep in mind that everyone who is watching the repository gets notified by e-mail when there is activity, so be thoughtful and avoid writing comments that aren't meaningful for an issue (e.g. "+1").
 If you'd like for an issue to be fixed faster, you should either fix it yourself and submit a pull request, or place a bounty on the issue.